-Samarthanam Trust for the Disabled was established in the year 1997 by Founder Managing Trustee Mahantesh G Kivadasannavar along with his schoolmate and childhood friend, Late.
-Nagesh SP.
+Samarthanam Trust for the Disabled was established in the year 1997 by Founder Managing Trustee Mahantesh G Kivadasannavar along with his schoolmate and childhood friend, Late Sugur Paramashivaiah Nagesh.
 Being visually impaired and having witnessed various challenges, the founders together conceptualized Samarthanam during their college days.
 As days passed by their resolve to turn ideas into concrete was further encouraged and supported within their society.
 The ideas and concepts put together to lead them to the making of an organization which would cater to the Persons with Disabilities, the Underserved and the Underprivileged, by the name Samarthanam trust for the Disabled.

 The founders believed that education was the basic right of every individual.
 Irrespective of status and disability, they wanted each and every individual to be receiving a quality education and eventually be more independent.
 Thus, Education became one of the early initiatives of the foundation paving the way for the development of Residential Schools at Primary, Secondary, and Higher levels for Visually Impaired and the Underserved.
 The idea was to serve the Persons with Disabilities while emphasizing Inclusive Education.
 Students were also provided with scholarships aiding them to pursue their education which was the precursor of the Nonprofit's Higher Education Program.